-The Coronavirus Restrictions Regulations 2020 state that COVID-19 is a serious and imminent danger to public health.
-As such, if you have to leave your work or take other action because of a serious or imminent risk to your health and safety (e.g. a student has suspected coronavirus symptoms), you are protected against dismissal or detrimental treatment such as loss of pay or disciplinary action.
+The Coronavirus Restrictions Regulations 2020 state that Covid-19 is a serious and imminent danger to public health.
+As such, if you have to leave your work or take other action because of a serious or imminent risk to your health and safety, you are protected against dismissal or detrimental treatment such as loss of pay or disciplinary action.

-Despite the pandemic and the situation with schools, the Union believes that many teachers benefit from these days and now, more than ever, those on maternity leave would benefit from discussing the proposals regarding their working arrangements and the plans the employer has in the coming months in preparation for the opening of schools for the academic year 2020/21.
+Despite the pandemic and the situation with schools, the Union believes that many teachers benefit from these days and now, more than ever, those on maternity leave would benefit from discussing the proposals regarding their working arrangements and the plans the employer has following the easing of Covid-19 restrictions for the academic year 2021/22.

 If KIT days are undertaken, remotely or otherwise, you should expect to be paid a day’s salary.